agentmishra/NewtonSchool-Assignments-Stuff/README.md

 in few of the assignments i have taken help from javid

-will give credits to al soon
+will give credits to all soon

 incase you like it, kindly leave some stars also in here you may discuss under the discussion tab